 Budget-Friendly Alternative: Journal Planner Pens

 Cons: These aren’t as vibrant as the Staedtler Fineliners.
-Also, after a fair amount use the nib bent.
+Also, after a fair amount uses the metal clad tip bent.